Ttimofeyka/numdatagen/README.md

 <h1 align="center">Numeric Dataset Generator</h1>
-This program is designed to generate human-like requests/orders to solve a numeric expression using Alpaca format.
+This program is designed to generate human-like requests/orders to solve a numeric expression using provided format.
 This is useful for using as a dataset for AI.

-You can add your own instructions using `instructions.json` file.
+You can add your own instructions or own format using `instructions.json` file.

+Default format is Alpaca.

 ## Dependencies
 This program only needs the [Rave](https://github.com/Ttimofeyka/Rave) compiler.